Kitchen Stewardship | Real Food and Natural Living

 I think the trick might be the cumin.
 Use heaping teaspoons.
 Popping a few Anaheim peppers in the green pepper category won’t hurt either.

-Why do I can Salsa?
+Why Can Salsa?

 We didn’t like lacto-fermented salsa.
 If nobody eats it, it’s not healthy.
 My jars of lacto-fermented salsa last year were pretty much only used in…cooking.
 Ironic, I know.
 I killed all the probiotics in there anyway.